BryanHuet/scp-bot-discord/README.md

     ```
 ## Execution

-- You can run the bot using `start.sh`.
+- You can run the bot using `scripts/start.sh`.
 - You can use container using `docker compose up -d`.

 ## Dependencies